-2. Everyone Has the Potential to be an Organ and Tissue Donor
+2. Everyone Has the Potential to be an Organ, Eye and Tissue Donor

-Your age or health should not prevent you from registering to be an organ, eye or tissue donor.
-Even smokers or heavy drinkers have organs or tissues that can save or change lives.
+Your age or health should not prevent you from registering to be an organ, eye and tissue donor.
+Even smokers or heavy drinkers can save or change lives.
 Age is not a factor.
 The oldest organ donor was 92!
-Take the Interactive Body Tour above to find out more about which organs and tissues can be donated.
+Take the Interactive Body Tour above to find out more about what can be donated.